suiware/ai-tools/packages/mcp/README.md

 import { startSuiwareMcpServer } from '@suiware/mcp'

 async function main() {
-  await startSuiwareMcpServer({ name: 'Suiware MCP Server', version: '0.1.0' }) }
+  // Assuming you have .env file with Sui account access details in the same folder. await startSuiwareMcpServer({ name: 'Suiware MCP Server', version: '0.1.0' }) }